MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-models-mlflow.md

 ## Editing and deleting models

-Editing registered models is supported in both Mlflow and Azure ML, however, there are some differences between them that are important to notice:
+Editing registered models is supported in both Mlflow and Azure ML.
+However, there are some differences important to be noticed:

 > [!WARNING]
 > Renaming models is not supported in Azure Machine Learning as model objects are immmutable.